½ tsp saffron strands

 Serves 4 as an appetizer.

-Our local fishmonger had only 1 2/3 pounds of white fish remaining, but we kept the portions above.
-We served it as an entree for two and had only 1/2 fillet remaining.
+Our local fishmonger had just under 2 lbs of white fish remaining, but we kept the portions above.
+We served it as a main course for two and had only 1/2 fillet remaining.
 It was that good.

 Adapted from the recipe, “Saffron Fish with Red Peppers and Preserved Lemon," by Joan Nathan for The New York Times, March 15, 2021